No products in the cart.

-Parents attend ‘Play-Based Learning’ seminar with international education at Vanier
+Parents attend ‘Play-Based Learning’ seminar with international educator at Vanier Collegiate, Saskatchewan

 Parents, caretakers, and education professionals filed into the Vanier Collegiate gym on Wednesday night to hear a seminar by Dr. Sarah Aiono, who travelled from New Zealand to facilitate a workshops series on Play-Based Learning.